Author Peter Fritzsche on an ‘ordinary Berliner’ who wrote his way through the turbulent 20th century…

 In the end, the diary exposes the scars of the struggle to survive the twentieth-century, but also reveals the rich souvenirs amassed in experiencing it.
 It becomes a kaleidoscope in which, by turns, readers see the different selves of Franz Göll and the open-ended opportunities and dangers of twentieth-century life.
 Unauthorized, the diary is also unauthoritative and therefore particularly telling.

+The Turbulent World of Franz Göll is published by Harvard University Press.
 This post first appeared on the excellent Berfrois website and was re-posted here with kind permission from the author and Berfrois.